 Despite the value of rhetorical questions for engaging audiences, they mean trouble in your university papers.
 Teachers tend to hate them.

 There are endless debates among students as to why or why not to use rhetorical questions.
 But, I’m here to tell you that – despite your (and my) protestations – the jury’s in.
 Many, many teachers hate rhetorical questions.

 You’re therefore not doing yourself any favors in using them in your essays.

 A rhetorical question is a question whose purpose is to add creative flair to your writing.
 It is a way of adding style to your essay.

-Rhetorical questions usually either have obvious answers, no answers, or does not require an answer.
+Rhetorical questions usually either have obvious answers, or no answers, or do not require an answer.
 Here are some examples: